johannschopplich/toon/README.md

 #### Datasets Tested

-Four datasets designed to test different structural patterns (all contain arrays of uniform objects, TOON's optimal format):
+Six datasets designed to test different structural patterns:

 1. **Tabular** (100 employee records): Uniform objects with identical fields – optimal for TOON's tabular format.
 2. **Nested** (50 e-commerce orders): Complex structures with nested customer objects and item arrays.
 3. **Analytics** (60 days of metrics): Time-series data with dates and numeric values.
 4. **GitHub** (100 repositories): Real-world data from top GitHub repos by stars.
+5. **Event Logs** (75 logs): Semi-uniform data with ~50% flat logs and ~50% with nested error objects.
+6. **Nested Config** (1 configuration): Deeply nested configuration with minimal tabular eligibility.

 #### Question Types

-154 questions are generated dynamically across three categories:
+201 questions are generated dynamically across three categories:

-- **Field retrieval (40%)**: Direct value lookups or values that can be read straight off a record (including booleans and simple counts such as array lengths)
+- **Field retrieval (36%)**: Direct value lookups or values that can be read straight off a record (including booleans and simple counts such as array lengths)
   - Example: "What is Alice's salary?" → `75000`
   - Example: "How many items are in order ORD-0042?" → `3`
   - Example: "What is the customer name for order ORD-0042?" → `John Doe`

-- **Aggregation (32%)**: Dataset-level totals and averages plus single-condition filters (counts, sums, min/max comparisons)
+- **Aggregation (37%)**: Dataset-level totals and averages plus single-condition filters (counts, sums, min/max comparisons)
   - Example: "How many employees work in Engineering?" → `17`
   - Example: "What is the total revenue across all orders?" → `45123.50`
   - Example: "How many employees have salary > 80000?" → `23`

-- **Filtering (28%)**: Multi-condition queries requiring compound logic (AND constraints across fields)
+- **Filtering (27%)**: Multi-condition queries requiring compound logic (AND constraints across fields)
   - Example: "How many employees in Sales have salary > 80000?" → `5`
   - Example: "How many active employees have more than 10 years of experience?" → `8`

 #### Evaluation Process

-1. **Format conversion**: Each dataset is converted to all 6 formats (TOON, CSV, XML, YAML, JSON, JSON compact).
+1. **Format conversion**: Each dataset is converted to all 6 formats (TOON, JSON compact, XML, YAML, JSON, CSV).
 2. **Query LLM**: Each model receives formatted data + question in a prompt and extracts the answer.
 3. **Validate with LLM-as-judge**: `gpt-5-nano` validates if the answer is semantically correct (e.g., `50000` = `$50,000`, `Engineering` = `engineering`, `2025-01-01` = `January 1, 2025`).